avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

    float val = input[tid];  // Read ONCE, kept in register for reuse

    // block_reduce: A way for all threads to sum their values together
-   // (We'll explain the exact mechanism in the Communication section) float sum = block_reduce(val);
+   // (We'll explain the exact mechanism in the Communication Challenge section later) float sum = block_reduce(val);

    float mean = sum / N;